Tsotsalas-Group/MOF_Literature_Extraction/Literature Extraction/README.md

 └─_CommonRedist       # Some necessary files
 ```

-* database: the database we extracted for Machine Learning:
+* Database: the database we extracted for Machine Learning:
   * SynMOF_A:
   * SynMOF_M:
   * SynMOF_A_for_ML: